CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

 If there would be other ligands that we don't want in the database, you could simply add more filters.
 You can also pinpoint individual ligands by specifying their :ref:`Graph ID <filter_graph_IDs>` or :ref:`write customized filters using simple Python code <metalig_python_filtering>`.

-**Creating the P-N Donor Ligand Dataset**
+**Creating the P,N-donor Ligand Dataset**

-Finally, let's compile the dataset for our neutral P-N donors.
+Finally, let's compile the dataset for our neutral P,N-donors.
 Please create the file ``ligandfilters_P_N_ligands.yml`` with the following content:

 .. code-block:: yaml